is now available! Read about the new features and fixes from September.

 Copilot keeps track of the history of your conversation in the Chat view.
 Copilot can use this information as context in subsequent prompts, for example when you have a multi-turn conversation.

-You can delete a prompt and the corresponding response from the chat history by hovering over the prompt and selecting the x control.
+You can delete a prompt and the corresponding response from the conversation history by hovering over the prompt and selecting the x control.
 It might be useful to delete one or more prompts to get more relevant responses.

 Chat view with multiple prompts, highlighting the 'x' control to delete a chat prompt and response.